The Land Trust grows its SANG portfolio to 14 sites

 As part of the re-development of Blandford House and Malta Barracks, Grainger Plc and the Defence Infrastructure Organisation (DIO) transferred Blandford Woods to the Land Trust in March 2024.
 This 14-hectare woodland site connects into Wellesley Woodlands the largest SANG in the Country also owned by the Land Trust.

-The Land Trust and its managing partner, Blackwater Vallery Countryside Partnership, will focus on facilitating access, improving the condition of the woodland and conserving species of interest including green hound’s-tongue, which whilst one of the UK’s rarest plants is found in abundance across the site.
+The Land Trust and its managing partner, Blackwater Valley Countryside Partnership, will focus on facilitating access, improving the condition of the woodland and conserving species of interest including green hound’s-tongue, which whilst one of the UK’s rarest plants is found in abundance across the site.

 Each site is funded by an in-perpetuity endowment paid to the Land Trust by the respective developers which is used to fund the management of the sites and the delivery of the Land Trust’s wider charitable objectives.